 The Trust Advocate 800 Program is intended to help psychologists insured through The Trust Professional Liability insurance program to avoid or reduce the risk of malpractice actions and disciplinary complaints.
-The Trust Advocate 800 Program is your chance to get clinical and legal risk management consultation from an experienced attorney-psychologist.
+The Trust Advocate 800 Program is your chance to get clinical and legal risk management consultation from licensed psychologists with extensive legal, ethical, and risk management expertise.
 The appointments are free and confidential.

 Who may use the Advocate 800 Program's service?

 If you are insured under a Trust Professional Liability policy (including the Student Liability and the Researcher and Academician Liability policies) as an owner or an employee, psychologist or non-psychologist, you are eligible to use the service.
 Allied health professionals, independent contractors and additional insureds are not eligible.

 How do I schedule an appointment with an advocate?

 To schedule an appointment, call The Trust at (800) 477-1200.
 A representative will help you schedule a time for the advocate to call you.
 Each appointment is limited to 20 minutes.